Pratikshinde55/Zenity-GUI/README.md

 X11 server need on local window for allow display ,

-If don't have then download  "Xming" link for download-(https://sourceforge.net/projects/xming/) After download install and open onces, it can't open just click on open.
+If don't have then download  "Xming" link for download- [Xming-Download-link](https://sourceforge.net/projects/xming/)  After download install and open onces, it can't open just click on open.

 - Note: